BenjaminX/Hackintosh-Gigabyte-Z390M-GAMING/README.md

 [IntelMausi](https://github.com/acidanthera/IntelMausi/releases) | 1.0.4 |

 **Highly recommended to try beta BIOS 'F9k' version.
-Download [beta BIOS](https://github.com/BenjaminX/Hackintosh-Gigabyte-Z390M-GAMING/tree/master/BIOS) and flash it for CFG unlocked, SERIAL PORT disabled in Settings.**
+Download [beta BIOS](https://github.com/BenjaminX/Hackintosh-Gigabyte-Z390M-GAMING/tree/master/BIOS) and flash it for CFG unlocked, SERIAL PORT disabled from BIOS settings.**

 ## Overview
 Installation procedure is quite straightforward, but requires prior knowledge or experience with Hackintoshes.
 It can be simple and complicated at the same time, refer directly to this manual for a better experience.

 ## Hardware
 Components | Recommended SKU | Comments